MaturiMeghana/-FILE-HANDLING-UTILITY/README.md

-       2. logging system:logging is  curical for monitoring and debugging  application.the program can be extended to log event and error to a text file,facilitating easier troubleshooting and  performance monitoring
+       2. logging system:logging is  curical for monitoring and debugging  application.the program can be extended to log event and error to a text file,facilitating easier troubleshooting and  performance monitoring 3.Data Processing Tools:Applications that process data pften need to read from and write to files.This program proviedes a template for handling input and output operations,such as reading data from a file,processing it, and saving the results.
+       4.Educational Purposes: For beginners learning Java, understanding file I/O operations is essential.